When I think of my reading journey, I can only say that it began at a time I do not remember.

-I read my first book at two (or three, but not older, I don’t think): a picture book of course, but one that was meant for much older kids, able to read.
-My parents did not have access to the sort of books geared towards toward toddlers these days, so they bought me what they could—a comic book with a storyline and characters far beyond the reach of a two-year old.
+I read my first book at two (or three, but not older, according to my mother): a picture book of course, but one that was meant for much older kids, able to read.
+My parents did not have access to the sort of books for toddlers that are readily available these days, so they bought me what they could—a comic book with a storyline and characters far beyond the reach of a two-year old.

 I grew up devouring books: those suitable for my age, and not.
 I read Flaubert’s Madame Bovary at 12, and rapidly followed it up with the collected works of Bernard Shaw, all the Russian masters, Shakespeare—in short, anything I could steal from my father’s collection.
 When I turned 18, I went for an Honors in English literature, where I mostly read books outside the syllabus in my spare time, because I now had access to the British Council and the American Center libraries, in a bigger city.

-To me, I live the most when I’m reading, especially certain books that have made me fall in love with them.
-But more about that in another post, because I think it would need another post to talk about what reading means to me today.
+I live the most when I’m reading, especially certain books that have made me fall in love with them.

 How about you?
 What has your reading journey been like?
 What books would you recommend?